 Read an Excerpt

 As the third book in the bestselling series of Chet and Bernie mysteries, To Fetch a Thief confirms the standing of rough-and-tumble canine Chet as one of the most unique and beloved narrators in fiction today.
 With his human partner Bernie, they make an unbeatable detective team.
 This time, a circus elephant named Peanut has disappeared, along with her trainer.
 This mystery only deepens for Chet and Bernie as their search takes them across the Mexican border, where they must fight a criminal operation that is powerful, far-reaching—and deadly.

 - How does having a canine narrator affect your understanding of the story?
 Does it help or hinder?

 - Chet frequently sees beauty in everyday and sometimes even dangerous things: beer droplets flying through the air, a blazing motel fire, even the way the world looks in the morning after he’s been up all night.
-Contrast Chet’s joyous outlook on life with the violent characters and actions in the s
+Contrast Chet’s joyous outlook on life with the violent characters and

 Articles About This Book